 Utilization of Wireless Power Transmission (WPT)

-The recognition of initiative time is important in P2P communications.
-Approaching method is familiar to user and user’s behavior of such a approaching well represent user intention to communicate between two close proximity devices.
-Another way to recognize user behavior to connect to two P2P devices use the wireless power transmission(WPT).
+Device detection is important in P2P communications.
+Approaching method is familiar to user and user’s behavior of such a approaching will represent user intention to communicate between two close proximity devices.
+Another way to recognize user behavior is to connect to two P2P devices using the wireless power transmission(WPT).
 WPT is widely used to charge the mobile device.
-If only user put the mobile device on the chaging pad, the mobile device be charged by WPT.
-The role of WPT is similar to NFC in aspect to recognize user intension for communication and to trigger a fast link connection between two close proximity devices.
-And the procedure of communication is almost similar to Figure 8 shown in section 4.6.1.
+If the user only puts the mobile device on the chaging pad, the mobile device will be charged by WPT.
+The role of WPT is similar to NFC in aspect to recognize user intention for communication and to trigger a fast link connection between two close proximity devices.
+And the procedure of communication is similar to Figure 8 shown in section 4.6.1.

 Example of an extension of the close proximity P2P: Touch-less GATE